deriv-com/deriv-app/packages/core/README.md

 ## Miscellaneous

 -   In Webstorm, right-click on `src`, hover over `Mark directory as`, and click `Resource root` to enable import alias resolution.

-## Release

-### Staging

-_Ensure you have a remote with the name of `origin` pointing to the [deriv-app](https://github.com/binary-com/deriv-app) repository, and that you are on the `dev` branch._

-1. Navigate to the root of the project.
-2. Run `./scripts/release-staging.sh`

-### Production

-_Ensure you have a remote with the name of `origin` pointing to the [deriv-app](https://github.com/binary-com/deriv-app) repository, and `production` pointing to the [deriv-app-production](https://github.com/binary-com/deriv-app-production) repo, and that you are on the `master` branch._

-1. Navigate to root of project.
-2. Run `./scripts/release-prod.sh`